MicrosoftDocs/Viva/Viva/insights/advanced/analyst/templates/impact-explorer.md

 ### Protect employee non-meeting time

-Get an estimate of the hours employees could use to focus on individual tasks, develop career skills, or take breaks.
+Get an estimate of the hours employees could use to focus on individual tasks, develop career skills, or take lunch breaks.

 #### Understand the baseline